 It was late afternoon when we made our way up to the fort on top of the hill.

-A guide hanging around told us that the fort was closed for the evening but he pointed out that we could still explore the courtyard and outer buildings.
+A guide hanging around told us that the fort was closed for the evening but pointed out that we could still explore the courtyard and outer buildings.
 A ruined doorway.Stairs up to a cross-shaped window.A stairway downwards.Looking out through the ruined walls at the ramparts.
-I suspect that this Indian muscleman is not original to the fort and perhaps the yellow plaster walls as well.
+I suspect that this Indian muscleman and the yellow plaster walls are not original to the fort.
 Al ventured back out to the entrance and was confused by a sudden drizzle of water on his head.

 The lower part of the Palace looking spectacular in the evening light.The way down was very steep and the stones on the road rounded and slippery.
 My shoes had absolutely no grip and soon I had Al and an archeologist from the site on either side of me, helping me to make it down the hill without killing myself.

-“I am learning how to walk,” I called out to some curious bystanders.
+“I am learning how to walk,” I called out to some confused bystanders.

 “On a brand new set of legs,” Al added.

-The next day we returned and the same guide was still standing there – he promised to take us around, and more importantly to protect us against the monkeys!
+The next day we returned and the same guide was still there – he promised to take us around, and more importantly, to protect us against the monkeys!